lvianac/Plurality/README.md

 # Plurality
-This is the solution for the CS50 Plurality homework written in C with all tests passed
+This is the solution for the CS50 Plurality homework written in C with all tests passed New version is now up on github!!!!